jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-17-trace-postgresql-lw-locks.md

 ## Download and Usage

-The lock tracker can be installed via the Python package installer `pip`:
+The lock tracer can be installed via the Python package installer `pip`:

 ```shell
 pip install pg-lock-tracer